 Today, we are going to review a CFD provider called XM.
 We focus on fees that the company charges, trading platforms, regulations & background and much more!

-XM.com is a highly regarded popular international company that is regulated in the UK by the FCA, in Australia by the ASIC and in Cyprus by the CySEC.
+XM.com is a highly regarded popular international company that is regulated in Australia by the ASIC and in Cyprus by the CySEC.
 The broker allows real trading from as little as $5, a free demo account is available to anyone, free of charge.
-The company supports 20 languages, has 16 trading platforms and offers CFDs on over 1 000 instruments that include Forex, Stocks, Commodities, Equity Indices and Cryptocurrencies.
+The company supports 20 languages, has 16 trading platforms and offers CFDs on over 1 000 instruments that include Forex, Stocks, Commodities and Equity Indices.

 Basic information about XM